Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 ### Constraining Generics
 Now that we have covered the cases in which an interface must be defined through a base class, it's time to revisit the case of generic functions.

-So far we've covered scenarios analogous to the untyped and abstract base class implementations in Python.
+So far we've covered scenarios analogous to the un-typed and abstract base class implementations in Python.

-Remember that the key conceptual difference of protocols is that it moves from requiring A type that implements an interface, to requiring ANY type that implements an interface, that it is a superset of the constraint imposed by using an interface class.
+Remember that the key conceptual difference of protocols is that it moves from requiring A type that implements an interface, to requiring ANY type that implements an interface, that it is a super set of the constraint imposed by using an interface class.

 In the first case with generics we used a template or auto parameter to allow the compiler to generate unique implementations of ```says_what``` for each of our animal types, and everything functioned as expected since each type implemented the ```speak``` method as expected.